Updates to Hanwag Tatra Light GTX

 The Tatra Light GTX’s two-zone lacing system uses a series of fabric eyelets and click-clamp hooks to help the wearer manage its fit.
 Its cuff features Hanwag’s LFX technology, which cushions the ankle and stabilizes it during movement.
 This component also works with a padded tongue to promote comfort.

-- Those who need a more durable pair for multi-day adventures may want to consider the Salomon Quest 4D 3 GTX.
+Nice to know- Those who need a more durable pair for multi-day adventures may want to consider the Salomon Quest 4D 3 GTX.

 - Outdoor enthusiasts who require a lighter option that won’t compromise protection might want to check a pair of waterproof hiking shoes out.
 Among the options that may be explored is the Salomon X Ultra 3 GTX.